yehia67/bifrost-halal-loan/README.md

     - User looks at the liquidation pool
     - User picks loans to pay back and earn the collateral at a discounted price.

-*Please note that the platform is a user that offers loans in addition to earning a percentage of rewards from all active loans.*

 ## Functionality overview
 ### Admin: